GAIA

 • Optional interface to MUMPS solver for 2D applications

-• Paraview plugins for visualization
+• Paraview and Python plugins for visualization and data analysis

 • Particle / Tracer system